ShuyiZhangResearchPort/Deep-Hedging/README.md

 # Deep-Hedging

 A reinforcement learning framework for computing optimal dynamic hedging strategies on option portfolios.
-The agent learns to rebalance a portfolio of stocks, bonds, and options at each time step to minimize Greeks (delta, gamma, vega, theta) subject to transaction costs.
+The agent learns to utilize a portfolio of stocks, bonds, and options at each time step to minimize greek risk (delta, gamma, vega, theta) of a european option, subjected to linear transaction costs.

 The simulation scheme utilized is the GARCH(1, 1) model under Heston-Nandi parameters (Can be adjusted).
 As a result, option prices and greeks are calculated under the Heston-Nandi framework as well.